Assessment & Testing:

 Appointments:

-• Appointments are held in-person at our head office in Ajax, Ontario.
+Appointments are held in person at our head office in Ajax, Ontario.

-• Appointments are conducted Monday to Friday during regular business hours.
+Appointments are conducted Monday to Friday during regular business hours.

-• We also offer full-day testing.
+We also offer full-day testing.

 Scheduling:

-Our adult ADHD assessment is typically comprised of 2-3 appointments:
+Our adult ADHD assessment process typically includes:

-1. Patient testing (3 hrs, in-person).
+Patient testing (3 hrs, in-person).

-• The fee for this service ranges from $2,500 to $3,500.
+The fee for this service ranges from $2,700 - $3,825.

 Insurance: